Nitesh-mint/EMS/README.md

 <h1>Employee Management System <h1>
-<p>This is a simple project to list the name of employees.Admin can delete or add new employees!
+This is a simple project to list the name of employees.Admin can delete or add new employees!
-Used Default Django SQLite for database. </p>
+Used Default Django SQLite for database.